Charavee/animeR/README.md

     on popularity, the visualization of anime popularity by genre, and number of anime by top producers using a bar chart.

-5)  predict_popularity( ): this function produces a multiple regression
+5)  predict_popularity( ): this function fits a multiple regression
-    model predicting the popularity rating of an anime as well as model analysis to help anime directors and investors to predict the popularity of a potential anime.
+    model predicting the popularity rating of an anime based on categorical variables like the Source of the anime.
+Also, this function conducts model analysis to help anime directors and investors to predict the popularity of a potential anime.

 ## Installation